SUBJECT FILE

 History

-Elena Voss was a prodigy โ€” doctorate in computational neuroscience at 22, breakthrough papers on neural-digital interfaces by 25, recruited by Nexus at 28 with full research autonomy.
+Elena Voss was a prodigy โ€” doctorate in computational neuroscience at 22, breakthrough papers on neural-digital interfaces by 25, recruited by at 28 with full research autonomy.
 At 22 she had watched her grandmother forget her own name to progressive neural degradation, and she swore to fix it; her early papers were weapons against forgetting.
-She was exactly the kind of mind Chen was looking for: brilliant, ambitious, and so focused on solving problems that she rarely asked whether they should be solved.
+She was exactly the kind of mind was looking for: brilliant, ambitious, and so focused on solving problems that she rarely asked whether they should be solved.

 Open Mysteries